 Free Time-Slot Reservations at Top Berlin Sights

-Three top sights in Berlin require time-slot admission reservations and these reservations are somewhat uncharacteristically free: the Reichstag dome, the Pergamon Museum and the Neues Museum.
+A few top sights in Berlin require time-slot admission reservations and these reservations are somewhat uncharacteristically free: the Reichstag dome, the Pergamon Museum (closed from 23 October 2023 for several years), the Neues Museum, the Neue Nationalgalerie, and major temporary exhibitions.

 Admission to the German parliament – or more specifically the dome on top of the parliament plenary hall – is still free but advance online reservations are essential and close a few days prior to a planned visit.
 See Visiting the Reichstag Dome in Berlin for details.

-The only two major museums in Berlin for which time-slot reservations are possible and often required are the Pergamon and Neues Museum on Berlin’s Museum Island.
-These time-slot reservations are free and made at the Berlin State Museums’ website – also book free time-slot for bearers of the cheap Museum Pass Berlin, a Museum Island Ticket or children under 18.
+The only major museums in Berlin’s Museum Island for which time-slot reservations are absolutely required are the Pergamon (closed until 2027!) and the Neues Museum.
+These time-slot reservations are free and made at the Berlin State Museums’ website or when buying tickets – also book free time-slot for bearers of the cheap Museum Pass Berlin, a Museum Island Ticket, or children under 18.

-Make separate time-slot reservations if planning to see the Pergamonmuseum Das Panorama exhibition – it is not physically connected to the Pergamon museum itself.
+Make separate time-slot reservations if planning to see the Pergamonmuseum Das Panorama exhibition – it is not physically connected to the Pergamon Museum itself and will remain open when the main Pergamon Museum is closed from October 2023 to at least 2027.